 I’ve lost count of the sketches, drawings, and oil paintings I’ve made of Hawaii.
 Those are some of the things that have made me feel closer to the “Paradise on Earth” and experience it in my own way.
 Oh, I almost forgot, I’ve also seen Disney’s Lilo and Stitch several times.
 That must count for something, right?

 “How awesome it would be to live there!”, “Life would be perfect if I could just move there.” you may be thinking right now.
-The truth is, Hawaii is not for everyone and moving there is not the same as moving from New York to San Francisco.
+The truth is, Hawaii is not for everyone.
+Moving there is not the same as moving from New York to San Francisco.

-I know that they say if you made it in New York you can make it anywhere, but those who’ve said that, probably haven’t lived a day in Hawaii.
-It takes more work to adjust to Hawaiian lifestyle than any other US state even If you’ve already used to different cultures, languages, and lifestyles, so let’s not sugar coat the idea that moving there would make your life perfect.
+I know that they say if you made it in New York you can make it anywhere.
+But those who’ve said that probably haven’t lived a day in Hawaii.
+It takes more work to adjust to the Hawaiian lifestyle than any other US state.
+Even If you’ve already used to different cultures, languages, and lifestyles.
+So let’s not sugar coat the idea that moving there would make your life perfect.

 Are you ready for moving to Hawaii?

-Before taking any serious steps into moving there, you need to ask yourself if you’re ready for it.
-But you cannot do this without first getting as much information as possible about Hawaii.
+Before taking any serious steps into moving there ask yourself if you’re ready for it.
+But you cannot do this without first getting as much information as possible.
 Read books, magazines, articles about Hawaii’s history, culture, language.
 Read any information you can get your hands on.
-Read our guide here!
-It is another thing trying to preserve a bit of mystery about a place when you go there for a short vacation, and completely different when the exact same place will become your home for a long time.
+Or our guide here!
+It is another thing trying to preserve a bit of mystery about a place when you go there for a short vacation.
+It is completely different when the exact same place will become your home for a long time.

 Prepare yourself … emotionally

-Culture shock does not only happen from moving from the US to the China, for example.
-It can also happen from moving from one state to another, especially from Mainland to Hawaii.
-The level of diversity, different cultures, laid back life, food and more will make you want to prepare yourself emotionally in order to make your adjustment as smooth as possible.
+Culture shock does not only happen from moving from the US to China, for instance.
+It can also happen from moving from one state to another.
+Especially from Mainland to Hawaii.
+The level of diversity, different cultures, laid back life, food and more will make you want to prepare yourself emotionally.
+So you can make your adjustment as smooth as possible.
 That is why reading in advance about the many things Hawaii has to offer, and the many things you might have to face once you move there is very important.